fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 ### 6. Pub/Sub System for Real-Time Behavior

-**There are two types of real-time behavior that we want to support:**
+**We need to support two types of real-time behaviour:**

-- Sending and receiving messages in real time.
+- Sending and receiving messages in real-time.
-- Cross-device synchronization (instantly marking a channel as read if you have Slack open on two devices and read the channel on one of them).
+- Cross-device synchronization (marking a channel as read instantly if you have Slack open on two devices and read the channel on one of them).

-For both of these functionalities, we can rely on a Pub/Sub messaging system, which itself will rely on our previously described "smart" sharding strategy.
+For both functionalities, we can rely on a Pub/Sub messaging system.\
+This system will use our "smart" sharding strategy.

-Every Slack organization or group of organizations will be assigned to a Kafka topic, and whenever a user sends a message in a channel or marks a channel as read, our previously mentioned API servers, which handle speaking to our database, will also send a Pub/Sub message to the appropriate Kafka topic.
+Each Slack organization or group of organizations will be assigned to a Kafka topic.\
+When a user sends a message in a channel or marks a channel as read, our API servers will also send a Pub/Sub message to the appropriate Kafka topic.\
+These servers handle communication with our database.

 **The Pub/Sub messages will look like:**